putztzu/openSUSE_Oracle_Java_Install/README.md

 Requirements:
 -------------
 openSUSE 32bit or 64bit<br />
-Although scripts were created on 13.1, the scripts likely work on any version of openSUSE openjdk is a prerequisite, else the directory /usr/lib64/jvm-exports would need to be created manually.
+Although scripts were created on 13.1, the scripts likely work on any version of openSUSE<br />
+openjdk is a prerequisite, else the directory /usr/lib64/jvm-exports would need to be created manually.
 AFAIK this affects only installing "openSUSE server" without a Desktop.
 When a Desktop is installed, openjdk is installed automatically.

 Instructions: